libAtoms/pymatnest/doc/index.rst

 * Monte Carlo and Molecular Dynamics exploration
 * can be used with

-   - the in-built fortran models
+   - the supplied fortran models

    - ``LAMMPS``